NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Webapp.rst

    az storage blob upload-batch --connection-string ${APP_STORAGE_CONNECTION_STRING} --account-name ${APP_STORAGE_ACCOUNT_NAME} -s ./build -d '$web' echo "Done.
 Now open $PUBLIC_URL to view the web app."

-After running the above commands, you can open the domain name printed in ``APP_URL`` to view the web application.
+After running the above commands, you can open the domain name printed in ``APP_URL`` in your browser to view the web application.

 Register a new user
 *******************